Trickster (Canadian TV series): Production

 Despite being set in British Columbia, the majority of the show was filmed in and around North Bay, Ontario, although some outdoor establishing shots were filmed in Kitimat.
+The production was supported by Ontario Creates and regional film organizations in Northern Ontario, which promoted the series as part of growing film production activity in the region.
+Officials in North Bay stated that the production generated temporary employment opportunities for local crew members and contributed to local businesses through hotel stays, catering, and location rentals during filming.
+Local media coverage also noted that Trickster was among several productions that increased North Bay’s visibility as a filming destination outside of major production hubs such as Toronto and Vancouver.
 The costume designer for the series was Adriana Fulop.

 In advance of the television premiere, two episodes of the series were screened in the Primetime program at the 2020 Toronto International Film Festival, and at the 2020 Cinéfest Sudbury International Film Festival in Sudbury.

 The first season was directed and co-written by Michelle Latimer.
 Following the emergence of questions about the legitimacy of her indigenous status, producers Tony Elliott and Danis Goulet resigned in protest on December 18, 2020, and Latimer resigned from the series three days later.
 The network did not immediately announce any decision on whether to replace her or simply cancel production of the followup seasons; the show's cancellation was announced in January 2021.

 Writer Drew Hayden Taylor criticized the network's decision to cancel the series, writing that "if the chief executive officer of a company does something questionable, you fire the CEO, you don’t dissolve the company."
 He pointed out that a significant number of indigenous filmmakers are working in the contemporary Canadian film industry, who could easily have been hired to continue the show under new leadership: "The Indigenous film community is thriving, eager and capable of maintaining, maybe even improving, the framework that is already there and continue it forward.
 Just get a new showrunner.
 Showrunners come and go all the time in the television industry.
 I know three that are baristas."